visgl/luma.gl/docs/api-reference/webgl/transform-feedback.md

 * `buffers`=(Object) - Map of location index or name to Buffer object or buffer parameters object.
 If buffer parameters object is supplied, it contains following fields.
   * `buffer`=(Buffer) - Buffer object to be bound.
-  * `offsetInBytes`=(Number, default: 0) - Byte offset that is used to start recording the data in the buffer.
+  * `byteOffset`=(Number, default: 0) - Byte offset that is used to start recording the data in the buffer.
-  * `sizeInBytes`=(Number, default: remaining buffer size) - Size in bytes that is used for recording the data.
+  * `byteSize`=(Number, default: remaining buffer size) - Size in bytes that is used for recording the data.

 Notes:

-* To use `gl.bindBufferRange`, either `offsetInByts` or `sizeInBytes` must be specified, when only one is specified, default value is used for the other, when both not specified, `gl.bindBufferBase` is used for binding.
+* To use `gl.bindBufferRange`, either `offsetInByts` or `byteSize` must be specified, when only one is specified, default value is used for the other, when both not specified, `gl.bindBufferBase` is used for binding.

 WebGL APIs [`gl.bindBufferBase`](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/bindBufferBase), [`gl.bindBufferRange`](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/bindBufferRange)